Japan Company Incorporation

 What is the overall process of setting up a company in Japan?

 As a foreigner in Japan, you’ll find the process of setting up a company in Japan to be quite systematic and well-defined.
-The journey begins with drafting the Articles of Incorporation, which serves as the primary document that establishes and registers your business in Japan.
+The journey begins with drafting the Articles of Incorporation, which serves as the primary document that establishes and set ups your business in Japan.

 What are the four types of corporations in Japan?